 There are also softer steps to stopping phishing attacks.
 Ensure that everyone in the organization is trained to know what phishing looks like and how to stop it with Security Awareness Training.
 Security Awareness Training platforms provide users with engaging training materials to help users know more about email threats.
 Security awareness training vendors also often provide phishing simulation.
 This allows admins to create simulated phishing emails to send to their users, to see if they can spot malicious emails, and if not, provide the training that they need.

 Another important tool that admins can utilize in the fight against phishing attacks is Post-Delivery Protection.
 These solutions sit within the email inbox, between users and the gateway.
 They use machine learning algorithms to detect phishing attacks and remove them automatically.
-They also provide warning banner within email to alert users when an email doesn’t look right and allow users to report emails if they suspect them to be a threat.
+They also provide warning banner within the email to alert users when an email doesn’t look right and allow users to report emails if they suspect them to be a threat.

 Better Password Management